Day by day

 Integrated Diagnostics – Interdisciplinary Strategies and Approaches

-Chairs: Joe Lennerz (USA), Pillar Fernandez Calle (Spain)
+Chairs: Joe Lennerz (USA), Pilar Fernandez Calle (Spain)

 Integrated Diagnostics – from buzzword to administrative alignment – Joe Lennerz, USA